Maximum Entropy Population-Based Training for Zero-Shot Human-AI Coordination: Preliminaries

-\prg{Maximum Entropy RL:} Standard RL maximizes the expected sum of rewards $\expect{\tau}{\sum_t \R(s_t, a_t)}$.
-At the beginning of learning, almost all actions have equal probability.
+\prg{Maximum Entropy RL:} Standard reinforcement learning maximizes the expected sum of rewards $\expect{\tau}{\sum_t \R(s_t, a_t)}$, At the beginning of learning, almost all actions have equal probability.
 After some training, some actions have a higher probability in the direction of accumulating more rewards.
-Subsequently, the entropy of the policy is reduced over time during training~\cite{mnih2016asynchronous}.
-Maximum entropy RL augments the standard RL objective with a maximum entropy term~\cite{ziebart2010modeling,haarnoja2018soft}, which gives a reward to the agent if it selects the non-dominate actions during training, and the higher the reward favors more exploration.
+Subsequently, the entropy of the policy is reduced over time during training~\cite{mnih2016asynchronous}. while maximum entropy RL augments the standard RL objective with the expected entropy of the policy~\cite{ziebart2010modeling,haarnoja2018soft}, which incentives the agent to select the non-dominate actions.
 The maximum entropy RL objective is defined as:

-The parameter $\alpha$ adjusts the relative importance of the entropy bonus against the reward and controls the stochasticity of the optimal policy.
-The maximum entropy RL objective has a number of advantages.
-First, the policy is incentivized to explore more widely.
-Prior works have demonstrated improved exploration using the maximum entropy RL objective~\cite{haarnoja2017reinforcement,schulman2017equivalence}.
-Secondly, the policy can capture multiple modes of sub-optimal behaviors.
-In situations where multiple actions are equally important, the policy will give equal probability mass to those actions.
-Lastly, recent works have shown improved robustness of the policy trained with maximum entropy RL~\cite{haarnoja2018latent,haarnoja2019learning}.
+where parameter $\alpha$ adjusts the relative importance of the entropy bonus against the reward.
+The maximum entropy RL objective has several advantages.
+First, the policy favors more exploration and mitigates the issue of early convergence~\cite{haarnoja2017reinforcement,schulman2017equivalence}.
+Secondly, the policy can capture multiple modes of near-optimal behaviors and has better robustness~\cite{haarnoja2018latent,haarnoja2019learning}.